 The analysis led to a critically important decision to ramp up the amount of pipelines replaced annually, from 6 miles in 2017 to 21 miles per year within 10 years.
-This investment in replacing high-risk, aging pipelines can potentially prevent 4,000 water main breaks by 2045. (see above)
+This investment in replacing high-risk, aging pipelines can potentially reduce main breaks to less than 300 per year, and prevent 4,000 water main breaks by 2045. (see above)